hynhuynh/RFM-ANALYSIS/README.md

 ---

 #### Churn

-**Profile:**
-+ Customers in this segment have not made a purchase for a long period and show very low purchasing intensity.

-+ *With an average total order of around 1*, many are likely one-time buyers who never developed a consistent shopping habit.
-As a result, their probability of returning is relatively low, indicating a high churn risk.

-**Marketing Strategy:**

 **Objective:** Reactivate selectively while maintaining marketing efficiency and cost control.
 - Launch win-back campaigns with an attractive discount (but control cost)
 - Use personalized push notifications or emails to bring them back